-Our third event is again at Kiwanis Lodge, at Huia, in Auckland on the weekend of September 15th-17th, and we're inviting players and crew to come buckle their swash with us.
+Our fourth event is again at Kiwanis Lodge, at Huia, in Auckland on the weekend of April 13th-15th, and we're inviting players and crew to come buckle their swash with us.

 Our weekend will run from 8pm on Friday night until 12:30pm on Sunday.
 At 12:30pm we begin clean up and anticipate vacating the venue by no later than 2:30pm.
 The event is catered, though participants are encouraged to bring their favourite energy snacks/drinks.

 The rulebook and game guide (one document) can be downloaded from the main page of this website.
 Players and crew are both encouraged to become familiar with this document.
 For players, it also includes how to create your character.
 Players are asked to follow the character sheet guidelines in creating their character, then to share the character sheet via Google Drive with Musketeer GM email: email@example.com